AMyriadseviltwin/Obsidian/Death in Space/Character Sheets/Data Sheet Template.md

-Use this button to start, then copy + paste the template!
+Use this button to start, then copy + paste in the template!
 (Delete this section after use)
 ![[Character Sheets/New Character]]

 # PERSONAL DATA SHEET V1.6